mrship/vf-kata/README.md

 This presents an `Event` class that can register 'handlers' the are then called with any arguments sent to the `Event#broadcast` method.

-It uses rvm to setup Ruby.
+It uses rbenv to setup Ruby.

 To test, run: